 Taking Care of Living Christmas Trees

-This year, why not buy a REAL Christmas tree.
+This year, why not buy a Living Christmas tree.
 Just remember to choose a plant that will bring you and your family years of joy and let the kids do the decorating, while you sit back and enjoy an egg nog (or three)!